Why a 50% Carbohydrate Diet Gives Dogs Cancer

 - Add in some good quality fats (krill oil or starflower).

-- Also pick up some good quality seaweed (13 independent studies that show seaweeds fight cancer growth) and make yourself some golden turmeric paste (14 independent studies that show show turmeric fights cancer).
+- Make yourself some golden turmeric paste (14 independent studies that show show turmeric fights cancer)

 All these things can be done IN CONJUNCTION with conventional veterinary treatment.
 If your vet is recommending a dry, carb-based dog food for your dog with cancer they are categorically wrong.